euwars/iOSCourse/Store/Backend/README.md

 # `POST` /order/new

-** create a new order and send them for payment
+** Create a new order and send them for payment

 ### Request: